 - In a separate bowl, whisk (or sift) together the flour, oat flour, salt, baking soda, cornstarch, and cinnamon.
 (If using quick cook oats, grind into a fine powder using a food processor or blender before adding to dry ingredients.)

 - Gradually stir dry ingredients into butter mixture until just combined.

 - Add chocolate chips and stir until just combined.

 - Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
 Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.

 - Preheat oven to 350 degrees.

 - Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
 For jumbo size cookies, scoop dough using a 3 tablespoon large scoop (or use a medium 1.5 tablespoon scoop and combine two balls together).

-- Place cookie dough balls 4 inches apart onto a parchment lined baking sheet (I baked jumbo size cookies 6 at a time).
-Bake for 14-15 minutes, or until lightly browned around edges.
+- Place cookie dough balls 4 inches apart onto a parchment lined baking sheet (I bake jumbo size cookies 6 at a time on a half sheet pan).
+Bake for 14-16 minutes, or until lightly browned around edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.